 BCW Director, Development Director, Formedia Marketing and PR

 Originally from Plymouth, Jonathan has a 20-year career in marketing and his experience covers a range of sectors, including charities.
 He supports Bowel Cancer West using his day to day skills and has an address book of contacts that’s unrivalled.
 His company developed the original on-line Lapco Surgical Training Programme which highlighted to him the importance of communicating the message about bowel cancer.
 His involvement with our organisation is important to expand our reach and the understanding of those who hear about us.
 Jonathan lives in Plymouth with his family and he is a keen motorsport enthusiast who prefers taking part to watching it.

 BCW Director, Dairy and Sheep Farmer and Bowel Cancer Survivor

 As a pivotal member of the board, David was involved in the establishment of BCW right from the start after being diagnosed and cured of Bowel Cancer himself, and was instrumental in setting up early fund raising activities for BCW.
 Until recently David was farming organically in the South Hams.
 He has exhibited and judged at most agricultural shows in the UK and internationally in New Zealand and Kenya.
 Wool production in the UK is high on his list of priorities and he has represented the South West of England on the British Wool Marketing Board for 15 years.
 He is also a Trustee of the B.W.M.B Pension Fund and has been past President of Kingsbridge Estuary Rotary Club.
-Rugby and Cricket are two of his main interests.

-BCW Director, Business Expert
+BCW Director, Teacher